Alignment

 Center the collection mirror

-To align CL system to the SEM’s electron beam, local the mirror focal point at the center of the SEM field of view.
+To align the CL system to the SEM's electron beam, localize the mirror focal point at the center of the SEM field of view.
 The precise location of this is difficult to determine as the focal point of the collection mirror cannot be observed directly.

 The Monarc system includes a software routine to align the Monarc system to the electron beam axis of the SEM, tracking the settings of the SEM to alert the user when the mirror position may need to be reset.